OTC Medicine in Japan’s Drugstores (Part 2)

 Product: Each box contains 3 sachets.
 And in each sachet, there are 6 gel sheets.

 Purpose: Refresh your tired legs after long hours of standing, wearing high heels or doing sports.
-According to their website, this pad cools your legs through the vaporization of water and adheres firmly to the leg until the next morning but still gentle on your skin.
+According to their website, this pad cools your legs through the vaporisation of water and adheres firmly to the leg until the next morning, but is still gentle on your skin.
 Five fragrances are available: lavender, common sage, rosmarinus, lemon and orange.

 Instructions:

-• Use it after shower or before going to bed.
+- Use it after a shower or before going to bed.
 Ensure skin is dry and clean before using.

-• For best cooling results, refrigerate it prior to use.
-Do not store in freezer.
+- For best cooling results, refrigerate it prior to use.
+Do not store in the freezer.

-Verdict: There was only orange fragrance at where we shopped, otherwise would have gotten the lavender.
-I bought only one box, and hence in order not to waste the sheets, I cut some of them into half for small areas.
+Verdict: I would have bought the Lavender fragrance, but there was only Orange left at the store where we shopped.
+I bought only one box, and therefore, to avoid wasting the sheets, I cut some of them in half for small areas.
 Btw, the effect was really icy cool!

 For more about the product, visit www.lioncorp.com.sg/Kyusoku%20Jikan/kyusoku-jikan.html